Local Focus: East Coast teens scouted for Japan - NZ Herald

 It is similar to kickboxing without punches to the head.

-His father Warren took him along to his first class aged 3 and by the time he was 7 earned a child's black belt.
+His father Warren took him along to his first class aged 3 and by the time he was 7 he had earned a child's black belt.

 He hopes to further develop his skills in Japan.

-"Hopefully I get to spar a few people and practice Kyoskushin over there, sparring is fun, it toughens you up," Liam said.
+"Hopefully I get to spar a few people and practice Kyokushin over there, sparring is fun, it toughens you up," Liam said.

 "I'm nervous because I get homesick, but it's good I get this opportunity."